 Let us reintroduce one more piece of notation.
 For a fixed squarefree $D\in \Z_{>1}$, we denote the generator of the ring of integers of $\Q (\sqrt{D})$ by

-In Section \ref{sec: large ranks} we will show a connection between the continued fraction expansions of the numbers $\xi_{D}$ and the ranks of universal quadratic forms over $\Q(\sqrt{D})$.
+In Section \ref{sec: large ranks} we show a connection between the continued fraction expansions of the numbers $\xi_{D}$ and the ranks of universal quadratic forms over $\Q(\sqrt{D})$.

-Let us move to the main part of this section.
-Our aim is to present a general theorem (Theorem \ref{ThmBound}) providing an explicit upper bound for the numbers of terms (up to some $X$) of a given sequence that have bounded coefficients in their continued fraction expansion.
+Let us move on to the main part of this section.
+Our aim is to present a general theorem (Theorem \ref{ThmBound}) that provides an explicit upper bound for the numbers of terms (up to some $X$) of a given sequence that have bounded coefficients in their continued fraction expansion.
 Later, in Corollary \ref{CorBound}, we apply this to the case of the numbers $\xi_{D}$.

 In this paper we mainly focus on the case of the sequence $(\xi_{D})_{4\nmid D}$.
-Therefore, at first, let us narrow our considerations down to the case of square roots and present a rough heuristic argument explaining why we could expect for every fixed number $B\geq 1$ that the set of numbers $D$ such that all the odd coefficients $u_{2i+1}$ in the continued fraction expansions of $\sqrt{D}$ are bounded by $B$, has natural density $0$.
+Therefore, at first, let us narrow our considerations down to the case of square roots and present a rough heuristic argument explaining why we could expect for every fixed number $B\geq 1$ that the set of numbers $D$ such that all the coefficients $u_{2i+1}$ in the continued fraction expansions of $\sqrt{D}$ are bounded by $B$, has natural density~$0$.

 Every set of the form

 is an interval or a countable sum of intervals with the endpoints in $\Q$ (see \cite[pp. 57--58]{Khinchin}; we will use a more precise description later, see Lemma \ref{LemProp1} below).
 In particular, every set